-D. Accepting mitigation
+6.0 Accepting mitigation

-16. The Mitigating Circumstances Panel will determine whether there is substantiated evidence of circumstances eligible for mitigation.
-It will then decide whether the circumstances will have had, or could have had, an adverse effect on the student's performance, and, if so, it will judge how significant the effect was likely to have been.
-If the Mitigating Circumstances Panel judges that the effect was or would have been significant, the mitigation request will be accepted.
-Mitigation requests may be accepted for a specific assessment, or more general impairment over a number of assessments, or for both.
+6.1 Initial consideration will decide whether there is sufficient strong evidence of students' circumstances that are eligible for mitigation.
+It will then be decided whether the circumstances will have had, or could have had, an adverse effect on the student's performance.
+If so, it will then be decided how significant the effect was likely to have been.
+If it is decided that the effect was (or would have been), significant, the mitigation request will be accepted.
+Mitigation requests may be accepted for a specific assessment, or in relation to more general effects on a number of assessments, or for both.

-E. Applying mitigation
+7.0 Applying mitigation